 - Definitely.
 I am happy to provide an invoice/bill with the necessary ICD-10 codes your insurer will require for you to seek reimbursement, and I can communicate with your insurer to confirm authenticity of the invoice, if they require that.

 - Do you treat patients who aren’t in Pinellas or Hillsborough counties?

 - I’m happy to provide psychiatric services to patients from anywhere in Florida.
 Obviously travel can be very inconvenient, so the majority of my patients come from Hillsborough, Pinellas, Manatee, Sarasota, Polk and Pasco counties, but I do have some patients who live further away.
 For certain treatment plans, I also offer appointments via secure computer video chats to patients residing anywhere in the state of Florida.

 - How are cancellations and missed appointments handled?

 - Consistency is essential for effective treatment, so I strongly recommend making an effort to not miss appointments; however, I recognize that unexpected events can occur that require cancelling.
-Provided you cancel an appointment before 8am EST on the business day prior to the scheduled appointment, you will not be charged for the appointment.
-For example, an appointment for 12pm Monday must be cancelled before 8am on the preceding Friday.
-A 12pm Tuesday appointment would need to be cancelled before 8am on Monday.
+Provided you cancel an appointment 48 hours before the scheduled appointment, you will not be charged for the appointment.
+Appointments are automatically charged 24 hours before appointment time.

 Missed appointments, or those not cancelled pursuant to this policy, will result in an obligation to pay the normal fee associated with the appointment prior to rescheduling.